• Home

 We link activities explicitly to these behaviours and have lots of discussions about what behaviours we have shown to achieve what we have and which we could use to do even better next time.
 We focus on teamwork and communication too as these are important skills especially when working on big projects outside.

-We also do lots of science outdoors just through the type of activities we do.
+We also do lots of science outdoors just through the type of activities we planned.
 We make sure that the children see the science that happens naturally through Outdoor Learning and make links to the class-based science that they do in their topics.

 Outdoor Learning Curriculum Map